samlinux-development/ic-angular/README.md

 - ejs@3.1.9

 See also our blog post on IC Academy [Angular StarterKit for the Internet Computer](https://blog.icacademy.at/blog/angular-ic-starter).

+## Prerequisites
+Make sure node.js verson 18.19 or higher is installed on your system.
+You can download it from [nodejs.org](https://nodejs.org/).

+Make sure that the DFINITY Canister SDK is installed on your system.
+You can download it from [sdk.dfinity.org](https://sdk.dfinity.org/).

 ## First Setup
 ```bash